pwall567/kjson-test/README.md

 Many Kotlin applications return their result in the form of a JSON object, or in some cases, as an array of JSON objects.
-When we attempt to test these applications, we run into a simple problem - there may be many valid JSON representations of the same object.
+When we attempt to test these applications, we run into a simple problem &ndash; there may be many valid JSON representations of the same object.
 The properties of a JSON object do not have a pre-determined order, and given a valid set of properties, any sequence of those properties is equally valid.